stroke-input/stroke-input-data/README.md

 ### How are strokes classified?

-Mostly according to [康熙字典].
+Mostly according to [康熙字典], with leniency and some exceptions.

-Exceptions where lenient classification has been applied:
+Examples where lenient classification has been applied:

 - `U+4E30` 丰 has 1st stroke either ㇐ or ㇒
 - `U+4E31` 丱 has 2nd stroke either ㇓ or ㇑